The-AI-Alliance/trust-safety-user-guide/GITHUB_PAGES.md

 ### Configuring GitHub Pages in the Repo Settings

-This section documents the one-time settings changes we did to [configure publication of our GitHub Pages](https://docs.github.com/en/enterprise-server@3.1/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
-We changed the desired branch to use, `latest`, rather than the default `main` branch, and we specified the directory for the website pages, `docs`.
-This only needs to be done if and when the branch or directory location is changed.
+This section documents the one-time settings necessary to [configure publication of a repo's GitHub Pages](https://docs.github.com/en/enterprise-server@3.1/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).

-In the repo's [_Settings > Pages_ section](https://github.com/The-AI-Alliance/REPO_NAME/settings/pages), set the branch to be `latest` and the folder to be `/docs`.
-The reason for using `latest` rather than `main`, is to allow small change PRs to be made without affecting what is published until we decide to publish an update.
+In the repo's [_Settings > Pages_ section](https://github.com/The-AI-Alliance/REPO_NAME/settings/pages), use the menu to select the branch from which you want to publish the website.
+By default, we assume `main` is the desired branch, so pick that.
+However, if you want to use a different branch, i.e., `latest` or another one you specified when running `finish-microsite.sh`, then select it.
+Finally, select the `docs` folder in the dropdown menu to the right, which is the root folder for the pages.